moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 And from here comes the main reason:
 * Because you need to have a lot of time to experiment and be able to accept new realities and the failure of current approaches.

 Unfortunately, people have very little time for the latter.
 And I don't blame them.
 We're all like that.
 But every year the situation becomes more and more sad to me.
-Don't you yourselves feel sorry for the time spent on HOCs, render-props and other nonsense we threw away months later?
+Don't you yourselves feel sorry for the time spent on HOCs, render-props, custom syntax that changes from one major to another and other nonsense we threw away years and event months later?

 I'm starting to see this as a direct correlation: apps are still being made with difficulty and high financial costs, they're hard to maintain, and instead of learning how to do even one platform right, we're wasting energy on compromises.